 We develop, solve and implement numerically an intertemporal general equilibrium model with overlapping generations subject to endogenous mortality, the latter depending on individual health care and medical technology.
 In so doing, we explicitly study a three sector model, where a medical sector (e.g. hospitals) and an R&D sector developing medical technology operate beside a production sector.

 We derive from individual choice an age-specific demand for health care as well as its underlying value.
 Aggregating across cohorts, we show how the total demand for health care translates, via the medical sector, into a demand for medical innovation.
-We assess the efficiency of the allocation and how it depends on the competitive and institutional environment.
-Specifically, we contrast the decentral allocation against a first-best solution, which we derive using age-structured optimal control techniques.
+We assess the efficiency of the allocation and study how it depends on the competitive and institutional Environment as well as economic and social changes.

-Calibrating the model to US and European data, we examine numerically how the dynamics are shaped by the nature of medical technology, by population change (e.g. exogenous ageing, baby-boom/bust) and by policy (e.g. health insurance, provider regulation, patent policy).
+Calibrating the model to US data, we examine numerically how the dynamics are shaped by medical progress, by population change (e.g. exogenous ageing, baby-boom/bust), by climate change (Taiwan data) and by the expansion of health insurance.
 Our numerical model allows us to trace the out-of-steady-state dynamics.

 - Life-saving medical progress leads to an expansion of the demand for health care and an increase in the price for health care, both implying a higher health share in GDP.
 However, (a) the demand expansion is strongly dampened in general equilibrium owing to the price increase, and (b) for an economy with US-style social security / health insurance, the expansion of the health care sector does not compromise GDP.
 This is because it leads to an expansion of savings for consumption and for the purchase of more effective health care in old age.
 The resulting increase in the capital stock more than offsets the decrease in the labour support ratio.
 See Frankovic et al. (2017)